On Franklin's relativistic rotational transformation and its modification: Modified Franklin transformation: its interpretation and the spacetime metric in the rotating frame

-Note that now there is a radial coordinate $r$ as well as a constant radius $R$ which specifies a class of observers sitting at that radius.
-This will allow a kinematical interpretation of the above modified Franklin transformation.
-In other words no matter what the constant radius in (\ref{rot9}), this transformations gives a prescription of how the temporal ($t \; \& \; t^\prime$) and angular ($\phi \; \& \; \phi^\prime$) coordinates of an event in the two frames are related.
+Note that now there is a radial coordinate $r$ as well as a constant radius $R$ which specifies a class of observers fixed at that radius.
+This will allow a kinematical interpretation of the above MFT.
+In other words no matter what the constant radius in (\ref{rot9}), this transformation gives a prescription of how the temporal ($t \; \& \; t^\prime$) and angular ($\phi \; \& \; \phi^\prime$) coordinates of an event in the two frames are related.
 Indeed, it is now that one could justify the division of the originally introduced transformation of {\it arclengths} ($r^\prime \phi^\prime \; \& \; r\phi$ for an event at radial coordinate $r=r^\prime$) by the common radial coordinate leading to the transformation of {\it angular coordinates} $\phi \; {\rm and} \; \phi^\prime$.
-It should be noted that spatial coordinate measurements by the inertial as well as the eccentric (non-inertial) observers are made from the axis of rotation as a {\it preferred direction} and indeed this is the point where we explicitly distinguish between frames and observers at non-zero radii and only employ the latter.
-These observers carry their own clocks but use the triad axes of the centrally rotating observer to designate spatial coordinates to events.
+In other words the angular coordinates are defined using the arclengths at the radial position $r=r^\prime= R$ of the eccentric observer.
+It should be noted that spatial coordinate measurements by the inertial as well as the eccentric (non-inertial) observers are made from the axis of rotation as a {\it preferred direction} and the eccentric observers carry their own clocks but use the triad axes of the centrally rotating observer to designate spatial coordinates to events.
 The presence of $R$ as a constant in the transformed flat spacetime as given by (\ref{rot10}) may look strange but obviously it is no stranger than the appearance of $\Omega$ in (\ref{rot1}) or in (\ref{rot8}).
-Both $\Omega$ and $R$ are transformation parameters, one ($\Omega$) from an inertial frame/observer to a centrally rotating frame/observer and the other ($R$) from the centerally rotating observer to a set of equivalent rotating observers at radius $R$ (eccentric observers).
-Further it should not be forgotten that the {\it spacetime} in the rotating frame is always flat whether it is obtained through Franklin transformation or its modified version given by (\ref{rot10}) or through Galilean transformation given in (\ref{rot3}) and it is only the {\it spatial metric} which looses its Euclidean character.
+Both $\Omega$ and $R$ are transformation parameters, one ($\Omega$) from an inertial observer's frame to a centrally rotating frame and the other ($R$) from the centrally rotating observer's frame to a set of equivalent rotating observers at radius $R$ (non-inertial observers).
+Indeed they are now combined to form the new transformation parameter which is the velocity $v = c \tanh(R\Omega/c)$ (or $R\Omega$ for that matter).
+Also compared to the case of Rindler metric, in which the observer's acceleration enters the spacetime metric (\ref{rind}), the appearance of the parameter $R$ which determines an eccentric observer's velocity and acceleration is expected on the same grounds.
+Further it should not be forgotten that the {\it spacetime} in the rotating coordinates is always flat, for a coordinate transformation never changes the nature of a spacetime whether it is the old Galilean transformation (\ref{rot3}) or FT (both having the parameter $\Omega$) or MFT (with parameter $R\Omega$), and it is only the {\it spatial metric} in the rotating observer's frame which loses its Euclidean character.
 Obviously the metric (\ref{rot11}) is of interest for radial distances